vercte/forumoji/README.md

 Forumoji is a project to remake existing Unicode emojis in the PunBB/DjangoBB style, mainly intended for use on the Scratch Forums.

 ## Contributing
-Contributing is on hold for a while while we migrate to the new image host and build a new website for the project.
+Contributing is on hold for a while while we build systems to add emojis with the new format.
 You may still make emojis and post them on the Scratch topic as you wish.
 <!-- There are a few details to keep in mind when contributing emojis to the Forumoji project:
 * Check the [Forumoji website](http://gh.vercte.net/forumoji) to make sure the emoji has not been contributed already, or the [missing emoji list](http://gh.vercte.net/forumoji/missing-emojis.html) for a list of emojis that still need to be made.